-Both motivators are critical to success.
-“A good balance of both intrinsic and extrinsic motivators at work is ideal,” said Fran Maxwell, leader of the people advisory and organizational change proactive at Protiviti, a business consultancy base in Menlo Park, California.
+Both intrinsic and extrinsic motivators are critical to success.
+“A good balance of both intrinsic and extrinsic motivators at work is ideal,” said Fran Maxwell, leader of the people advisory and organizational change proactive at business consultancy Protiviti.

 What Is Intrinsic Motivation?

-Intrinsic motivation is generally considered the more sustainable motivator because it stems from internal factors or forces, for instance completing a task because it’s personally fulfilling; the satisfaction of setting and reaching long- or short-term goals; excelling as a point of pride; and earning more money for the feeling of safety and security or satisfaction in providing for one’s family.
+Intrinsic motivation stems from internal factors or forces.
+For instance, completing a task because it’s personally fulfilling; the satisfaction of setting and reaching long- or short-term goals; excelling as a point of pride; and earning more money for the feeling of satisfaction in providing for one’s family.

 Intrinsic motivation can guide corporate HR efforts.
 Take the current trend toward enabling employees to live their purpose.
 Perks such as volunteer days or participating in corporate philanthropy help employees live their purpose, or, in other words, use work to satisfy internal needs and longings in addition to earning a living.

-“There’s been a shift towards not wanting work to be everything,” said Jordan Nielsen, assistant professor of management at Purdue University, West Lafayette, Indiana.
-“It seems like a step back where people are saying, ‘even if this work is really meaningful, I want to have a life outside of work,’” he said.
-Company-provided resources, like fully distributed offices, allow employees to live where they want and can help workers achieve balance.
+“There’s been a shift towards not wanting work to be everything,” said Jordan Nielsen, assistant professor of management at Purdue University.
+“It seems like a step back where people are saying, ‘even if this work is really meaningful, I want to have a life outside of work.’”

 What Is Extrinsic Motivation?

-Extrinsic motivation comes from external factors and is the more precarious of the two.
+Extrinsic motivation comes from external factors.
 Hope of a reward (the proverbial carrot) or fear of punishment (the proverbial stick) are both extrinsic motivators.
 Nielsen defines extrinsic motivation as a means to an end.
 “Money and status are the first two things that usually pop into people’s heads,” he said.

-That’s hardly the end of the discussion.
-Human emotions are complex and so are motivators, so much so that psychologists Richard Ryan and Edward Deci put them on a continuum.
+Human emotions and motivators are complex, so much so that psychologists Richard Ryan and Edward Deci put them on a continuum.

 The continuum that illustrates their Self Determination Theory of Motivation begins on one end with amotivation, or a lack of motivation, and ends on the other with intrinsic motivation, which Ryan and Deci label as “interest, enjoyment and/or inherent satisfaction.”